zeroXten/chef_vault_pki/README.md

 ## Using chef\_vault\_pki in a recipe

-Add this to your cookbook's metadata.rb
+chef\_vault\_pki provides an LWRP that can be used your cookbooks.
+To use it, add this to your cookbook's metadata.rb

     depends 'chef_vault_pki'